AxelOverath/System-Monitoring-Script/README.md

 ##  Performance Optimization

 ### Large Scale Deployments
-- Increase `MaxThreads` for more concurrent monitoring
+- Increase `Threading.MaxThreads` for more concurrent monitoring
 - Implement database indexing on timestamp and server columns
 - Consider database partitioning for historical data
 - Use connection pooling for high-frequency monitoring